Education in Cameroon: Impact of Boko Haram violence

-Schools in the Far North Region, such as Fotokol, have been impacted by the Boko Haram insurgency, which has spilled into border areas from neighboring Nigeria.
+Schools in the Far North Region, such as Fotokol, have been impacted by the Boko Haram insurgency, which has spilt into border areas from neighboring Nigeria.
 In January 2015, many schools in the Far North did not re-open immediately after the Christmas vacation following the December 2014 Cameroon clashes, and it was reported that "Thousands of teachers, students and pupils have fled schools located along the border due to bloody confrontations between the Cameroon military and suspected Boko Haram militants."
 The Cameroonian military has deployed forces to ensure safety for students attending schools.